SuperPuiu/PuiusNetwork/README.md

 Although not required, it is recommended that you set Variadic bool to true if your function is a variadic function.
 This helps a bit with sanitizer's false negatives.

 `FireAllClientsExcept` works with Exception as `nil` as well, which makes it work like the `:FireAllClients` method roblox normally offers.
+Alternatively, you may call `FireAllClients` for conveniance.

 The "unreliable" variants of the methods denote that they're going through an `UnreliableRemoteEvent`.